Updated : 12/2012

 If you want to keep your entitlement to the unemployment benefits, be sure to return to the country paying your unemployment benefits before or on the day your entitlement expires.

-Please note that if you come from Romania or Bulgaria, there may be rules temporarily restricting your right to work in some other EU countries.
+Please note that if you come from Romania, Bulgaria or Croatia, there may be rules temporarily restricting your right to work in some other EU countries.

 If you want to stay more than 3 months abroad, you will need to apply for an extension from the national employment service in the country where you became unemployed, explaining why it is necessary.
 It is important to convince them that you have a real chance of getting a job in your host country.
 Otherwise, they may refuse to grant you an extension.